 An order is created to group and structure your campaigns.
 It also allows you to enforce budget and impression caps on all campaigns under the order.
 Once parameters are set at the order level they will be used as defaults for all campaigns created under that order.

-- Status: it is by default set as active, if you want to pause all campaigns under this order you can uncheck this option.
+Status: By default, an order is set as active.
+If you want to pause all campaigns under this order you can uncheck this option.

 App IDs for Android Apps: The ID in the Google Play store is right after the "?id=" part of an app's URL.